Learning how to install Joomla gives you knowledge on what Joomla installation is like, and the information needed!

 If you find out that you missed any configuration setting, you can easily go back and correct it/them by clicking on the Previous button above or below the page.

 After you have confirmed everything, click on the “Next” button for the wizard to run the process.

 If you see “Congratulations!
-Joomla is now installed”, then you just installed Joomla!
+Joomla is now installed”, then you just installed Joomla manually!

 On this same page, you will see an extra step to install new language, administrative login details, and other things.

-Before we can build a Joomla website, we will have to remove the installation folder for security purposes.
+Before we can continue, we will have to remove the installation folder for security purposes.

 To remove the installation folder, simply click on Remove “Installation” Folder and the installation folder will be removed automatically.